SaraKhild/Spring-Webclient/README.md

 <br>

 ## Overview
-This project was built for the purpose of reach  WebClient concept by dummy data
+This project was built for the purpose of reach  WebClient concept

 <br>